Breaking News Emails

 "I'm sure this isn't good, but it's a lot better than cigarettes," said Patrick A., a 38- year old commodities options trader who asked only to be identified by his first name.
+Those like him switching from cigarettes, and new users, are contributing to the growth of the estimated $2 billion e-cigarette industry.

 All that aside, vapers aren't waiting for science or the government to tell them what they know in their lungs to be true, and what they come to vaping lounges to have reconfirmed.